 Any pain points, anxiety, or fears?

 Now that you have identified the basics of your avatar, you should come up with ways your product or service can help improve aspects of their lives.
 Does your product save your avatar time?
 Does the product or service help your avatar improve their mindset?
 Perhaps your offer helps your avatar lead a healthier life or improves their financial outlook.

 Once you have all of your avatar information, you will be able to create high performing marketing campaigns and build your business around a targeted audience.
 With that supplement example in mind again, if it was meant to give individuals more energy – you could target both genders between a specific age range (maybe 21-40 or something similar) and even working moms, athletes, and you can keep thinking even more outside the box and position your marketing so it will attract the proper audience.

 Having a customer avatar can literally make or break your marketing efforts.
-If you need any help with your avatar or other marketing-related questions, please reach out to us via our online form, email, or give us a call at 720-819-6733.
+If you need any help with your avatar or other marketing-related questions, please Contact Us or give us a call at 720-819-6733.